vmxdev/xenoeye/INTERNALS.md

 ### IP lists

 Network lists are stored as a bitwise trie.
 It may not be the fastest storage method, but it is quite simple and efficient.
 The lists can store many networks, both IPv4 and IPv6.

-For example, hundreds of thousands of networks of large network operators or GeoIP networks of different regions
+### GeoIP and AS databases

+The correspondence between IP networks and GeoIP/AS data is also stored as a bitwise trie.
+Different trees are created for IPv4 and IPv6.

+There is a separate utility `xemkgeodb` for parsing CSV files and generating these trees (in the form of files).
+This two-step loading was done mainly for two reasons:
+  - GeoIP database owners can change the format of their CSV files (and they have already done so).
+It’s better to know about this before loading data into the collector.
+  - GeoIP databases can be quite large.
+On systems (or virtual machines) with a small amount of memory they are difficult to process.
+You can generate files on a computer with enough memory and place them on a server with a collector

+The collector uses mmap() to map data files into memory and then processes requests.
+In this case, physical memory is used quite efficiently; only the necessary pages with data are read from the disk.

+The `xemkgeodb` utility also builds a tree by mapping a file into memory.
+The algorithm is as follows: a large file is created (4G by default) and mapped into memory.
+A tree is built in this memory area; after the process is completed, the empty tail of the file is cut off.